 An official announcement about the work will follow.

 Cesear's Forum is dedicated to presenting unconventional, new or lesser known plays that explore theory and technique to reveal aspects of the social, political, economic and ideological properties of daily life.
-The company produces intermittently, on a project by project basis (unusual in Cleveland), one or two plays per year, rather than a traditional seasonal approach.
-Performing at Kennedy's Down Under (below the Ohio Theatre) at PlayhouseSquare, this small non-profit theatre has established a distinctive body of work within a minimalist imprimatur.
+The company produces intermittently, on a project by project basis (unusual in Cleveland), currently, one play per year, rather than a traditional seasonal approach.
+Performing at Kennedy's Down Under (below the Ohio Theatre) at Playhouse Square, this small non-profit professional theatre has established a distinctive body of work within a minimalist imprimatur.

 Often termed “niche” theatre, coined to describe a specialized market or its intimate environment, Cesear’s Forum’s size within the context of professional Cleveland theatre may play a role in public perception.
 Yet, the company continues to evolve a distinctive body of work that is creative, diverse and has integrity.
 The benefits include critical thinking, empathy, historical relevance and an immediacy that live theatre can impact.
 Creative risk keeps the company relevant for participants and artistic accomplishment is a reward that fosters longevity.

 “Single-minded commitment of genuine ensemble companies has become a rarity - Those few who continue to experiment do so increasingly intermittently.”